awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

 When Amazon Lex can't understand the user's input in context, it tries to elicit the information a few times\.
 After that, Amazon Lex sends the message defined in `abortStatement` to the user, and then aborts the conversation\.
 To set the number of retries, use the `valueElicitationPrompt` field for the slot type\.
 For example, in a pizza ordering bot, Amazon Lex might ask a user "What type of crust would you like?"
 If the user's response is not one of the expected responses \(for example, "thin crust, "deep dish," etc\.\), Amazon Lex tries to elicit a correct response a few more times\.
 For example, in a pizza ordering application, `OrderPizza` might be one of the intents\.
 This intent might require the `CrustType` slot\.
 You specify the `valueElicitationPrompt` field when you create the `CrustType` slot\.
+If you have defined a fallback intent the abort statement will not be sent to the user, the fallback intent is used instead\.
+For more information, see [ AMAZON\.FallbackIntent](https://docs.aws.amazon.com/lex/latest/dg/built-in-intent-fallback.html)\.
 Type: [Statement](API_Statement.md) object
 Required: No